Aitalas/Junk/README.md

 <h1>Junk</h1>
 This is just a repository where I push all my random, spontaneous ideas into.
+Because it is junk, please expect some disorganization and LOTS of major changes. <br>

+I make changes as often as I blink I swear to god.

 <h2>Current Stage</h2>
 <center>